-A handwritten will can be written at any time by oneself.
-For a notarized will, an appointment must first be made with a notary and there are immediate costs involved.
-The decision for or against a notarized will should be carefully considered.
+A handwritten will can be written at any time in a “quiet room”.
+For a notarized will, an appointment must first be made at a notary’s office and there are immediate costs involved.
+The decision for or against a notarized will should nevertheless be carefully considered.
 This article will give you an overview of the most important advantages and disadvantages of a notarized will compared to a handwritten will.

 Quick Summary